A review of Axure and other common UX tools

 Different would be if I could sketch on paper and then reuse my sketches to create interactive UX documentation.
 I considered using tools such as Evernote Penultimate to sketch on iPad, but I didn’t try it yet and I still have doubts on whether there would be a value add in doing that.
 I found a very interesting project called AppSeed, that has just been founded on Kickstarter.
 It allows to turn sketches into functional prototypes, and I am looking forward to seeing it in action.

 Professional UX tools such as Axure RP Pro or Justinmind Prototyper require some time to master, but it definitely pays off.
 I am convinced that every UX professional should consider mastering a tool like these.
-Add the UX Map toolkit to your Axure project in order to make the documentation as accurate and contextual as possible, and connect wireframes with maps of the user experience.
-Building an interactive prototype and annotating it is important to avoid gaps between the design concepts and the final product, a gap that can otherwise be filled with assumptions.
+Add the UX Map toolkit to your Axure project in order to make the documentation as accurate as possible, and bring it up in context.
+Adding annotations to an interactive prototype allows the designer to avoid gaps that can be easily filled with assumptions.

-The biggest pitfall when creating interactive prototypes is to end up spending too much time to implement advanced features that require workarounds.
-While this can be good for the end results, it’s not worth when it becomes complex, time consuming and difficult to maintain.
-The whole purpose of prototyping is to have an effective tool to iterate quickly and create design solutions that are contextual and self-explanatory, without focusing too much on the tool, and without being restrained by that.
+In regards to the complexity of prototypes, the biggest pitfall is to end up spending plenty of time on advanced features and workarounds.
+While this can be good in terms of end results, it’s not worth when it's time consuming and difficult to maintain.
+The whole purpose of prototyping is to iterate quickly and create design solutions that are contextual and self-explanatory, without focusing too much on the tool, and without being restrained by that.

-When setting up the design process, make sure that graphic designers and developers are involved at all phases, and can contribute with their inputs.
+Finally, when setting up the design process, make sure that graphic designers and developers are involved at all phases, and can contribute with their inputs.
 Share ideas.
-Try to be a designer-coder, and even if you are not very skilled at programming, keep an eye on JQuery components, even if you can’t incorporate them into your prototype.
-Think big and don’t work with a limited set of tools, reuse what other people have been doing so well, don’t do it yourself alone, unless you can make it better.
+Try to be a designer-coder, and even if you are not very skilled at programming, keep an eye on reusable UI libraries, even if you can’t incorporate them into your prototype.
+Think big and don’t work with a limited set of tools; you can benefit from the amazing work of other people.
+Don’t always do everything by yourself, unless you can make it better.